OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/powershell2AzureAD/README.md

     [https://forgerock.org/openidm/doc/bootstrap/integrators-guide/index.html#powershell-connector](https://forgerock.org/openidm/doc/bootstrap/integrators-guide/index.html#powershell-connector)

 1. Copy all the azureADScripts/*.ps1 scripts to the Windows box where you installed the .NET connector server and the PowerShell connector.
-In the sample provisioner configuration file (`samples/provisioners/provisioner.openicf-azureadpowershell.json`), files are expected to be in the folder `C:/openidm/samples/powershell2AzureAD/azureADScripts/`

-1. Copy the remote connector provisioner file to openidm/conf/ from openidm/samples/provisioners/provisioner.openicf.connectorinfoprovider.json
-    *  Adapt to your local configuration of the Windows Box with the installed connector server.
-    *  Remove the "protocol" configuration, to be compatible with a 1.4 connector version.

 1. Edit the sample PowerShell connector provisioner file to suit your installation.
-    * The provisioner file is samples/provisioners/provisioner.openicf-azureadpowershell.json.
+    * The provisioner file is `samples/powershell2AzureAD/conf/provisioner.openicf-azureadpowershell.json`.
 You may need to change the file paths.
-For instance, the following may not reflect your Windows folder location.
+For instance, the following may not reflect your Windows script folder location.
 The other settings should not be changed:

         "configurationProperties" : {